awsdocs/aws-greengrass-developer-guide/doc_source/idt-unsupported-versions.md

 + Test suite execution time reduced by more than 50 percent, which makes the qualification process faster\.
 + Executable size reduced by more than 50 percent, which makes download and installation faster\.
 + Improved [timeout multiplier support](idt-troubleshooting.md#test-timeout) for all test cases\.
-+ Enhanced post\-diagnostics messages for faster troubleshooting of errors\.
++ Enhanced post\-diagnostics messages to troubleshoot errors faster\.
 + Updated the permissions policy template required to run IDT\.
 + Added support for AWS IoT Greengrass v1\.9\.3\.